 Why Not Use Google Voice Exclusively?

-You could use Google Voice and the integrated web apps to make and receive phone calls… Indeed calls to Canada and the USA are 100% free.
+You could use Google Voice and the integrated web app in Gmail to make and receive phone calls… Indeed calls to Canada and the USA are 100% free!

 But I prefer using it in combination with Skype for a few reasons:

-3) With Skype’s smartphone app, and a few settings tweaks, I can always be available for incoming calls when online, and don’t need to have the laptop on.
+- With Skype’s smartphone app and a few settings tweaks, I can always be available for incoming calls on my cell when I’m on Wifi or have a data plan and don’t need to have the laptop on.

 WiFi is ubiquitous throughout most of the world, and you could pretty easily just rely on making or receiving calls while connected… If you aren’t online, calls will go to your voicemail and you can just return them at a more convenient time.

-An important feature is that you can call out with Skype and have it display your Google Voice number–that way you maintain the same contact number in the phones of friends and family no matter where you call them from (and don’t get confused when you have a new “throw away” number).
+An important feature is that you can call out with Skype and have it display your Google Voice number, that way you maintain the same contact number in the phones of friends and family no matter where you call them from (and they don’t get confused when you have a new “throwaway” number).

 Skype Unlimited World Plan

 While we drove through Central America, I often used my Unlimited World Plan to call ahead to local hotels or reach out to other businesses as we were traveling through.
-That meant I didn’t even need to buy a SIM card in many countries thanks to my existing Skype plan.
+That meant I didn’t even need to buy a SIM card in many countries thanks to my existing Skype plan, I could use wifi.